-- Clackamas County Peace Officers Association Open Option Grandfathered Plan Medical Benefit Summary and any other Benefit Summary documents issued with this Plan.
+- Clackamas County General County Open Option Medical Benefit Summary and any other Benefit Summary documents issued with this Plan.
 These documents are available when you register for a myProvidence account as explained in section 2.4.
-Benefit Summaries detail your Deductible, Copayments and Coinsurance for Covered Services and also provide other important information. - Provider Directory which lists In-Network Providers, available online at ProvidenceHealthPlan.com/findaprovider.
+Benefit Summaries detail your Deductible, Copayments, and Coinsurance for Covered Services and also provide other important information. - Provider Directory which lists In-Network Providers, available online at ProvidenceHealthPlan.com/findaprovider.
 If you do not have Internet access, please call Customer Service or check with your Employer's human resource department to obtain a hard copy of the directory.

-If you need detailed information for a specific problem or situation, contact your Employer or Customer Service.
+If you need more detailed information for a specific problem or situation, contact your Employer or Customer Service.